 While you can use any type of mayonnaise in this recipe, I prefer using Japanese mayonnaise.
 Kewpie is a brand of Japanese mayonnaise that has a slightly sweeter flavor than American mayonnaise.

-The difference in flavor is due to substitution of apple or rice wine vinegar instead of distilled vinegar in American mayonnaise brands.
+The difference in flavor is due to the substitution of apple or rice wine vinegar instead of distilled vinegar in American mayonnaise brands.
 Japanese Mayonnaise also uses egg yolks instead of whole eggs.
 This contributes to a richer and creamier mayonnaise than your standard Hellman’s.
 To learn more about Kewpie mayonnaise, read about it in my Kewpie post.